This content has been archived. It may no longer be relevant

 .

 Both Emma and Tony visited Paul M1AFQ on Thursday and had a session with some receiving practice on a personal level.
 I hope this helped you both.
 A personal meeting and discussion is always so much better.
 Problems can be sorted very quickly and any anomalies can be addressed too.
+Emma has visited Paul and found it useful, as has Tony.
+Tony is having an age-related problem which is all too common in us oldies.!
+Learning something new at an older age is always fraught with problems.
+However, I am hoping he persists with it.

 .